groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-PowerPoint Open XML Macro-Enabled Presentation Template (.potm) are Microsoft PowerPoint template files with support for Macros.
-POTM files are created with PowerPoint 2007 or above and contains default settings that can be used to create further presentation files.
+Represents a PowerPoint Open XML Macro-Enabled Presentation Template (.potm), which are Microsoft PowerPoint template files with support for macros.
+POTM files are created with PowerPoint 2007 or above and contain default settings that can be used to create further presentation files.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/presentation/potm